stackbit-projects/friendly-yam-35292/src/pages/index.md

         avatar: images/1516270856767.jpeg
         content: >-
           Alfie was a great addition to the ClearScore team.
-I was impressed by his level of engagement.
+I was impressed by Alfie's level of engagement.
 I would recommend Alfie
       - author: 'David Merriles (Tesco, Principle Dev)'
         avatar: images/1516783583531.jpeg
         content: "Alfie is an expert frontend developer.
 He helped develop and maintain the Tesco Grocery website, always coaxing the best from us.\_I recommend Alfie to any prospective client."